-Special tools and procedures are required to service an Extended Mobility Tire (EMT).
+Special tools and procedures are required to service a run-flat tire.
 If these special tools and procedures are not used you or others could be injured and your vehicle could be damaged.
 Always be sure the proper tools and procedures, as described in the service manual, are used.